CSE142/sp21-CSE142L-final-starter/README2.md

 To get you started, we will walk you through the process for parallelizing `fc_layer_t::calc_grads()`.
 Please see the slides in the lab repo for more details.
 They contain detailed description of how the code works.

 Unlike the previous labs, we have provided a baseline implementation  in `opt_cnn.hpp`.
+It is called `calc_grads_thread_baseline`.
+In the starter code it's called immediately by `calc_grads`.
+If you have already modified `fc_layer_t::calc_grads` you will need to modify your code so it is possible to select `calc_grads_thread_baseline` as the implementation to use.

 Run `runlab --no-validate`.
 It should finish and in the output, you'll see